Web Form Design Best Practices

 Stack form items rather than setting them side-by-side.
 Place form labels outside of your form input box, with labels above and hint text below.

 - Focus on accessible form design.
 Form input boxes should be navigable by keyboard, colors should meet a 4.5:1 contrast threshold, labels and hint text must be readable by a screenreader and text must be at minimum 14pt.

 - Mobile-friendly is user-friendly.

 Make your form as fast and simple as possible with as few form items as necessary.
 Integrate smoothly with autofill or other browser-native speedy features.
-Consider a few small animations or transitions to help the user know they’re doing things right and that make the experience feel faster!
+Consider a few small animations or transitions to help the user know they’re doing things right and to make the experience feel faster!

-- Clearly indicate required information!
+- Clearly indicate required information.

 - Use red to indicate where an error happened.